 Megabit is the seventh month and begins on March 10.
 Miyazya is the eighth month and begins on April 9.
 Ethiopia celebrates Easter Sunday (Fasika) on Miyazya 11 (April 19).
 Fasika is a very popular holiday in Ethiopia, especially to followers of the Ethiopian Orthodox Tewahido Church.

 Ginbot is month number nine and begins on May 9.
 Sene is the tenth month and begins on June 8.
 Hamle is month number eleven and starts on July 8.
 Nehase is month number twelve and begins on August 7.

-Pagume is the thirteenth and last month in the Ethiopian Calendar and begins on September 6.
+Pagume is the thirteenth and last month in calendar of Ethiopia and begins on September 6.

 Monday is called Segno, Tuesday is Maksegno, Wednesday is Erob/Rabue, Thursday is Hamus, Friday is Arb, Saturday is Kidame and Sunday is called Ehud.

 There are seven fasts in the Ethiopian Orthodox Tewahedo church when followers do not consume meat and dairy products.
 During fasting periods, churches hold morning services of prayer and hymns of forgiveness.
 On fasting days, first meals are eaten after 3PM.